SenteonLLC/senteonllc.github.io/beta/main.md

 <img src="images/uac.png" width="250">

+**Post-Install**

 After the installation is complete, the "Senteon Agent" service will be running on the endpoint.
 This service is configured to automatically restart if the computer is rebooted.

+## Next Steps

+In order to configure Senteon Agents to implement and manage your hardened settings, follow the instructions in [Setting up Controls](controls.md).